chombo-discharge/chombo-discharge/doc/sphinx/source/Equations.rst

 Geometry generation
 ___________________

 Geometry generation for `PlasmaC` follows that of Chombo.
 In Chombo, the geometries are generated from a function :math:`f(\mathbf{x}) = 0` that describes the level-set surface.
 This is done by first constructing a set of boxes that covers the finest AMR level.
 If the function intersects one of these boxes, the box will allocate a *graph* that describes the connectivity of the volume-of-fluid indices in the entire box.
-The box is allocated in full, so using a smaller box will reduce the memory consumption (but increase run time).
+The box is allocated in full, so using a smaller box will reduce the memory consumption.
 Chombo uses sparse storage for the EB mesh information; graphs are only stored in boxes that intersect with the implicit function.
 There are no graphs in boxes that are all-covered or all-regular.
 Furthermore, geometric data describes by the graph only exists in the cut cells themselves, so that this data is sparse.

 Even with sparse storage of the graph information, the memory overhead associated with the EB graph is not negligible.
 Arbitrarily with fine grids geometries are not possible.
 Consider for example a cubic domain of :math:`(16384)^3` cells which is decomposed into :math:`(64)^3` cell size patches.
 This yields :math:`(256)^3` patches.
 Now consider that this domain is cut in half along one of the coordinate basis vectors by a planar level set surface.
 This surface will require allocation of :math:`256\times256\times 1` patches for the geometry.
 If each patch is padded with 4 ghost cells, this yields :math:`256\times256\times(72)^3 \approx 24\times 10^9` cells.
-Inside each cell we must store volume fraction, area fractions, cell centroids positions and so one.
+Inside each cell we must store volume fractions, area fractions, cell centroids positions and so one.
 The required memory easily ranges in the terabyte range.

 .. _Chap:AdvectiveDiscretization: